 When comparing Google Calendar vs Wunderlist, the Slant community recommends Wunderlist for most people.
-In the question“What is the best cross-platform to-do list app?”
-Wunderlist is ranked 2nd while Google Calendar is ranked 34th.
+In the question“What are the best cross-platform task apps?”
+Wunderlist is ranked 9th while Google Calendar is ranked 58th.
 The most important reason people chose Wunderlist is:

 Wunderlists' UI is very fast and easy to use.
 The features are easy to find and everything flows together smoothly.

 The app leverages Google Maps when adding location for an event by offering suggestions as well as offers opening Maps to help get directions to an event via shortcut on a reminder notification.

 Google Calendar is a free Android calendar app without ads that comes already installed on Android devices that have stock support for Google Services.

 Pro Clean design with 5 different views including an excellent schedule view

 Google Calendar has a monochrome base design that's accented with colored-coded events and image banners that separate months in schedule view.

 The app has 5 different views - schedule, day, 3-day, week and month.

 Day, 3-day and week views split up the days horizontally and hours vertically.
 Month view lays out all days in a grid and displays up to 3 events in a day.